LLNL/UnifyFS/docs/assumptions.rst

 ---------------------------
 Consistency Model
 ---------------------------
-In the first version of UnifyCR, lamination will be explicitly initiated by a UnifyCR API call.
+In the first version of UnifyFS, lamination will be explicitly initiated by a UnifyFS API call.
 In subsequent versions, we will support implicit initiation of file lamination.
-Here, UnifyCR will determine a file to be laminated based on conditions, e.g., \texttt{fsync} or
+Here, UnifyFS will determine a file to be laminated based on conditions, e.g., \texttt{fsync} or
 \texttt{ioctl} calls, or a time out on \texttt{close} operations.
-As part of the UnifyCR project, we will investigate these implicit lamination conditions to determine the best way to enable lamination of files without explicit UnifyCR API calls being made by the application.
+As part of the UnifyFS project, we will investigate these implicit lamination conditions to determine the best way to enable lamination of files without explicit UnifyFS API calls being made by the application.

-In the first version of UnifyCR, eventually, a process declares the file to be laminated through a UnifyCR API call.
+In the first version of UnifyFS, eventually, a process declares the file to be laminated through a UnifyFS API call.
 After a file has been laminated, the contents of the file cannot be changed.
 The file becomes permanently read-only.
 After lamination, any process may freely read any part of the file.
-If the application process group fails before a file has been laminated, UnifyCR may delete the file.
+If the application process group fails before a file has been laminated, UnifyFS may delete the file.
 An application can delete a laminated file.

 We define the laminated consistency model to enable certain optimizations while supporting the perceived requirements of application checkpoints.
 Since remote processes are not permitted to read arbitrary bytes within the file until lamination, global exchange of file data and/or data index information can be buffered locally on each node until the point of lamination.
 Since file contents cannot change after lamination, aggressive caching may be used during the read-only phase with minimal locking.